peterampazzo/living-in-denmark/README.md

 Whether you're new to Denmark or not, finding the right answers can sometimes be challenging.
 My main struggle has been searching for a place to live 🏠, and over time, this list has grown primarily for that purpose.
 I believe it's also the main reason why I continue to share it with others.
 Wishing you good luck! 🍀

 In addition to housing, I'm compiling a variety of resources here, including events, useful mobile apps, language tips, and more!
+While they are mostly related to life in Copenhagen, they can also be relevant to other parts of Denmark.
 I hope you find them all useful!

 They are mostly in Danish, otherwise it's specified 😉